Absentee ballots fuel turnout in Tuesday's state primary election

 Gardner expects 2020 to mark only the fourth time over 200,000 ballots are cast in a September primary election.

-The current record for ballots cast in a September primary was set in 2018, when 228,432 ballots were cast -- representing 24 percent of the 962,396 registered voters at the time.
+The current record for ballots cast in a September primary was set in 2018, when 228,432 ballots were cast — representing 24% of the 962,396 registered voters at the time.

 There are currently 1,012,002 registered voters in the state.
 Gardner said he wasn’t sure if voter turnout Tuesday would be higher than it was two years ago, given the increase in registered voters since then.